-Among other entrepreneurial roles, today she’s Managing Partner of HeadStart Copywriting, a firm that provides writing services to companies that need support for their internal teams.
-She’s also a Co-Founder of the Write Up North conference in Ontario.
-She’s a corporate writer but she mainly focuses on drumming up new business.
-“I go after the business and then I delegate the writing.”
+Among other entrepreneurial roles, today she’s a managing partner of HeadStart Copywriting, a firm that provides writing services to companies in need of support for their internal teams.
+Varty is also a co-founder of the Write Up North conference in Ontario.
+She’s a corporate writer but she mainly focuses on drumming up new business: “I go after the business and then I delegate the writing.”

-We asked her to share some 3 of her proven tips for finding clients and making your services stand out in today’s unprecedented market.
+We asked Varty to share three of her proven tips for finding clients and making your services stand out in today’s unprecedented market.

 For service-based entrepreneurs, our lifeblood is our ideas.
 Give them away for free?
 That’s crazy talk!
 But Varty says giving prospects a taste of what you can do for them will help set you apart from your competition.
 It’s also a great way to introduce yourself to a client or company you want to work with.

 “If you’re a graphic designer and someone posts on LinkedIn that they’re looking for help redesigning their home page, take five minutes to review their website, come up with a brief idea and offer it to them.
 Ask them if they’re free on Friday at 11 a.m. to discuss.
 Instead of pitching your services, you’re starting a conversation.”

 No matter what type of service you provide, you can target a client or company, think about what they need that you can provide and approach them with ideas.

 As a writer, this has worked for Varty more times than she can count.
 “It’s how I got to write for The Globe and Mail, and lots of other publications.
 People don’t care about your bio, they want to know what you can do for them.
 Show them.
 That’s the most important thing.”